 B. Social and Political Requirements?

 In this document I am NOT going to cover the visceral and radical social or political changes that might be required in order to get to this point where we might be able to start this process.
 That is a whole different issue altogether and will require a massive global values change.
 I am sort of working on a post that covers parts of this topic – the Disease of Separation.
-My policy page addresses a global values change on a fundamental level and is a great start towards this work.
+My policy site addresses a global values change on a fundamental level and is a great start towards this work.

 This document will be just a broad overview of the technical steps needed.
 There are many, many more steps especially once start looking at each individual step and other requirements like pollution controls, ecological studies, etc. With each step we complete we are marching ever closer toward a more peaceful, happier, and efficient world where we can eliminate poverty and suffering.

 C. What are the Basic Steps?